JakaJenko/ArduinoGarden/README.md

 # Assembely
-For now the connection diagrams are only in text form but I will try to update them with pictures.
+For now, the connection diagrams are only in text form but I will try to update them with pictures.

 ## ESP8266 ESP-01S Wifi module - Programing diagram
 ```